-How to setup an Amazon Kindle for children: Kindle for Kids and FreeTime explained - Pocket-lint
+How to setup an Amazon Kindle for children: Amazon Kids and Kids+ explained

 Keep it on your account

-If you opt to have the Kindle on your account (or have a child use your Kindle/old Kindle), then you'll have to make sure you use parental controls to ensure they don't spend on your account, or use the FreeTime or Kindle for Kids function, which makes things much simpler.
+If you opt to have the Kindle on your account (or have a child use your Kindle/old Kindle/a Kindle Kids Edition), then you'll have to make sure you use parental controls to ensure they don't spend on your account, which makes things much simpler.
+There there is Amazon Kids and Kids+ - previously called Fire for Kids or FreeTime - to consider as well.

-Taking this latter approach is much simpler and this is how Amazon has really designed this arrangement to take place.
+This is how Amazon has really designed this arrangement to take place, specifically to cater for kids in an Amazon household.

 Parental controls